gray42/psr7-skeleton/docs/deployment.md

 The new artifact is created in the `build` directory: `build/my_app_*.zip`

-To deploy the artifact to test/staging or production just upload the zip file with a sftp client onto your server (`/var/www/example.com`).
+To deploy the artifact to test/staging or production, just upload the zip file with a SFTP client onto your server (`/var/www/example.com`).
-Then extract the artifact into a `htdocs` sub-directory and run the migrations.
+Then extract the artifact into a `htdocs/` sub-directory and run the migrations.
-You can use `deploy.php` for this task.
+It's recommended to use `deploy.php` script for this task.

 #### Server setup